 Jeff discovered he has ADHD at about age 46.
-“Not the best of times to find that out,” he notes, “certainly not after 46 years of having bad habits solidify.”
+“Not the best of times to find that out,” he notes.
+“Certainly not after 46 years of bad habits solidifying.”

 Still, he dedicated himself to understanding the full depths of what it means to have ADHD.
 That included learning to recognize problematic behaviors while they were occurring and modifying them for more desirable results.

 Fortunately for his readers, Jeff has for several years shared his personal and philosophical musings on ADHD at his blog, Jeff’s A.D.D.
 Mind [no longer online, sadly].

 I discovered Jeff’s blog while writing my book.
 Frankly, I was feeling overwhelmed with the-then omnipresent rosy talk of ADHD’s gifts—and little of the downsides.
 (The early and mid-2000s.)

 The individuals and families I knew who were affected by ADHD were truly struggling.
 Sure, they needed assurance and encouragement.
 But didn’t they also need realistic information and strategies?
 (My husband didn’t ease my worries about the book’s reception.
 In fact, he jokingly offered to move us to a missile silo in Nebraska.)

 Jeff’s honest, thoughtful essays validated my approach at a critical juncture.
 I am forever grateful.